djgiorlando/golf-majors-pool-apps/README.md

-# golf-majors-pool-apps
+# masters-pool-app
-App for Golf Majors Pools
+App for Masters Tournament